 Essentially, when you cut too many calories, your body goes into survival mode, so it burns fewer calories to preserve energy.
 In short, your body is protecting you from what it perceives as starvation.

-To make matters worse, restrictive dieting may even raise your levels of cortisol, a stress hormone linked to increased appetite and belly fat, according to a May 2010 study published in Psychosomatic Medicine.
+To make matters worse, restrictive dieting may even raise your levels of cortisol, a stress hormone linked to increased appetite and belly fat, according to an older but frequently cited May 2010 study published in Psychosomatic Medicine.

 6. You're Getting Sick